Community Health Champions Class of 2020

 As a Pilates instructor, and as someone who spent the better part of 2018 and 2019 disabled, Alia is passionate about bringing attention to the need for greater accessibility and improved mobility for every body, everywhere!
 She is also keen on supporting and elevating all things LGBTQIA+ related, especially physical and mental health initiatives that support the sovereignty and sobriety of minorities and QPOC.

-Lemlem has worked as a registered pharmacist for a long time.
-She is very passionate to help empower people with information on health care and other basic human needs.
+Worked as a registered pharmacist for a long time.
+Very passionate to help empower people with information on healthcare and other basic human needs.

-Maria Brown-Spence is the Founder & Executive Director of Hearts2Heal, a local nonprofit dedicated to designing and implementing culturally-responsive mental health & wellness strategies for underserved communities, including military service members, veterans & their families.
-Maria is excited to join the 2020 Community Health Champions to connect with other individuals working to transform public health in Austin.
-As an Afrolatina who lives at the thresholds of some of Austin’s most oppressed communities, she hopes to create dialogue & opportunities that perpetuate health equity and resources that effectively treat mental health challenges in communities of color and within military culture.
+Maria Brown-Spence, is the Founder & CEO of Hearts2Heal, a nonprofit dedicated to providing culturally appropriate mental health & wellness strategies for underserved communities & military service members, veterans & their families.
+Maria, is excited to join the 2020 Community Health Champions, to connect with other like-minded individuals working to improve access & programming, in the health & wellness sector.
+She hopes to create dialogue & opportunities for mental health support, within communities of color.

 David is a second-year Master of Science in Social Work student at The University of Texas at Austin, with special interests in clinical social work applied in integrated behavioral health settings and in social determinants of health.
 Prior to going to graduate school, he worked at People's Community Clinic for over 7 years as a coordinator for the GOALS Program, assisting providers as they assessed, treated and advocated for kids with developmental and learning disabilities.
 At People's, David grew to love collaborating across disciplines to empower communities and work to enhance their health and well-being.
 In his spare time, he enjoys playing piano, painting, reading and spending time outdoors.